-Clearly, the distance dependence of the simulation models of Fig. 1.55, following solely from the slow change in the tidal environment, is much too weak compared to the observed strong peaking at the mid A-ring.
-As demonstrated in French et al. (2007b), using higher $\tau_D$ , different $\epsilon_n(v_n)$ or different size distributions would modify the trends, if the parameters are allowed to vary with distance.
-For example, the rapid drop of the asymmetry amplitude at the outer A-ring could be related to a rapid increase in the fractional amount of small particles, suggested to rise due to higher impact speeds associated with the stronger perturbations by external satellites (Dones et al., 1993), or perhaps by the self-gravity wakes themselves Salo and Schmidt (2007).
-The increased pitch angle of wakes at the outer Aring (French et al., 2007b; Colwell et al., 2006; Hedman et al., 2007) would also be consistent with more extended size distribution.
-However, truly successful models should account for such distance-dependent changes in a fully self-consistent manner.
+Clearly, the distance dependence of the asymmetry amplitude in the simulation models of Fig. 1.55, following solely from the slow change in the tidal environment, is much too weak compared to the observed strong peaking of amplitude at the mid A-ring.
+As demonstrated in French et al. (2007b), using higher τ_D , different $\epsilon_n(v_n)$ or different size distributions would modify the trends, if the parameters are allowed to vary with distance.
+For example, the rapid drop of the asymmetry amplitude at the outer A-ring could be related to a rapid increase in the fractional amount of small particles, suggested to rise due to higher impact speeds associated with the stronger perturbations by external satellites